 Did you know April is National Decorating Month?
 Between this and the onset of spring (and all the spring cleaning that comes with it), it’s a great time to think about refreshing and sprucing up your office.
 But not everyone can be a design guru—so what are some easy ways to update the look and feel of your office?
-We reached out to our own design guru and got 5 great suggestions from Michelle Boolton, Director of Design for Staples Business Advantage Workplace Studios.
+We reached out to our own design guru and got 5 great suggestions from the experts at Staples Business Advantage Workplace Studios.

 Tailor your space through better organization.
 “Many times, when people respond to and like a space, it’s because it looks tailored and refined,” says Michelle.
 “It’s all about organization.”
 To tailor your space, she suggests uncluttering and organizing your office and getting a good storage system.

 Organizing?
 Uncluttering?
 Sounds boring.
 But it doesn’t have to be boring, according to Michelle: “Storage doesn’t have to remain hidden,” she says.
 You can choose what works best for you and your office, whether it’s neat, organized storage in a closet, or whether it’s a multi-functional piece that makes a statement with color or personalized content.
 The biggest key is providing (and maintaining) a well-intentioned home for items that serve a real day-to-day function and letting go of the rest.